Linaro/lava/doc/v2/writing-multinode.rst

 example.
 There is a lot of flexibility here to allow for a massive range of possible test scenarios.

-.. seealso:: :ref:`writing_multinode_protocol` for more information on how to call the MultiNode API outside the test shell.
+See :ref:`writing_multinode_protocol` for more information on how to call the MultiNode API outside the test shell.

 .. _multinode_further_features: